warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/interact-with-warden-modules/interact-with-x-warden/manage-spaces.md

 }
 ```

-After deploying your contract, you can interact with it by calling the `spaceById()` function:
+After deploying your contract, you can interact with it by calling the `getSpaceById()` function:

 ```bash
 cast call $CONTRACT_ADDRESS "getSpaceById(uint64)" 1 --rpc-url $RPC_URL